-- (a) The suspect is armed with a weapon and the tactical circumstances allow for the safe application of approved munitions. - (b) The suspect has made credible threats to harm him/herself or others. - (C) The suspect is engaged in riotous behavior or is throwing rocks, bottles or other dangerous projectiles at people and/or deputies. - (d) There is probable cause to believe that the suspect has already committed a crime of violence and is refusing to comply with lawful orders.
+- (a) The suspect is armed with a weapon and the tactical circumstances allow for the safe application of approved munitions. - (b) The suspect has made credible threats to harm themselves or others.

+- (c) The suspect is engaged in riotous behavior or is throwing rocks, bottles or other dangerous projectiles at people and/or officers. - (d) There is probable cause to believe that the suspect has already committed a crime of violence and is refusing to comply with lawful orders.